 Put the life back in your legacy system data

-Datagraphic’s secure end-to-end document automation service – Aceni – integrates with legacy systems so you can provide a digital experience for your customers without lengthy change projects and capital expenditure.
+Datagraphic’s secure end-to-end document automation service – Aceni – integrates with data legacy systems so you can provide a digital experience for your customers without lengthy change projects and capital expenditure.

 Aceni is ideal when you need a secure method of presenting sensitive, financial or personal information to customers, employees and suppliers.
 It can give your customers a simple and interactive view of their current and historical documents, all in one place.

-More benefits of Aceni
+More Benefits of Aceni

 - Secure 24/7 access 365 days of the year from any connected device